Ldalvik/C2000-WordClock/README.md

 A replication of my "RGB-WordClock" on a TI-C2000 F28069M, written in bare metal C.

 ## Software
 Since there is no official HAL for this device, this project required deep digging into data sheets.
 I threw together a small library that does basic things like starting/stopping interrupts, interfacing the main loop to be more arduino-like, and all the other IO related things I would need like digital in/out and muxing.
 The most important part was setting the SPI peripheral to work with a real-time clock, specifically the DS1302.
-After reading the datasheet about 100 times, I managed to get the settings correct (baud-rate, polarity/phase, etc).
-I created a full library for the DS1302 to work with this F2806x as well.
+After reading the datasheet, I was able to get the correct settings (baud-rate, polarity/phase, etc) and communicate back and forth with the RTC.
+I created a full library for it to work with this F2806x as well.

 # Hardware